 Try a Famous Aussie meat pie

 The traditions Aussie meat pie featured minced beef in a nice dark gravy.
 These days there are as many variations on this as there are letters in the alphabet.
 I am still partial to a good mince pie, but a lamb shank pie will win over me any day.
-And while the filling is important, the pastry is equally so.
-It should be flaky and light and cooked till it has a nice golden tinge to it.
+And while the filling is essential, the pastry is equally so.
+It should be flaky and light and cooked until it has a beautiful golden tinge to it.
 So let’s check out some good contenders for the cities top pies.

 For a couple of years, we lived across the road from the Bourke St Bakery at Alexandria; this was not a good thing lol!
 We sampled a few too many pastries on lazy Saturday afternoons.
 There are usually three meat pie options here, the beef brisket with red wine, a chicken and sweet potato and beef, beer and bacon.
 While all three are well done, the brisket is the stand out for me and deserves a place on the best pie list.
 Bourke Street’s pies are among my favourite in the city if you have room check out the pork and fennel sausage roll while you are here.